two-trick-pony-NL/PhotoScavengerBackend/README.md

 # Demo on Heroku:
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/521a10c88390c265b54d?action=collection%2Fimport)
 - URL: https://scangame.herokuapp.com
-- New assignment a random object to scan and it's emoji: https://scangame.herokuapp.com/newassignment
+- New assignment a random object to scan and it's emoji: https://scangame.herokuapp.com/newassignment/2001
+* In the new assignment call you need to add a number of points, more points means a more difficult next object

 - Example (returns JSON without receiving a picture: https://scangame.herokuapp.com/exampleresponse
 - Endpoint for POST requests: http://scangame.herokuapp.com/uploadfile/boat